CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 Additionally we added r2 as a backup RP should r5 fail unexpectedly.

+### BSR location choice
+To ensure the stability of the Rendezvous Point advertisement and because of its proximity with the RendezVous Point, we gave priority to r4 to be the bsr.

 ### Testing the backup Rendezvous Point
 Run the script `./test_RP.sh` to verify that 'r2' does indeed take over 'r5' RP duties in case of failure.
 In this test scenario we manually break 'r5' by shutting it down and checking which router is detected as RP by every router in the network.